Stability of a cross-diffusion system and approximation by repulsive random walks: a duality approach: Duality estimates

 \subsection{Reconstruction operators}

-As explained in the previous paragraph, we plan now to transfer the previous duality and stability estimates into a discrete setting.
-The purpose is to be able to use these results on the semi-discrete system \eqref{eq:SKTsemidis}.
+We now transfer the previous estimates into a discrete setting.
 We will have to manipulate several norms on $\RR^M$, reminiscent of classical function spaces of the continuous variable.
 As the number of points $M$ of the discretization will be sent to infinity, it will be crucial to have estimates which do not depend on this parameter.
 In particular, the following notion of uniform equivalence will be relevant. \begin{dfn} Given norms $P_{1,M}$ and $P_{2,M}$ on $\RR^M$, we say that $P_{1,M}$ and $P_{2,M}$ are \textsf{uniformly equivalent} if there exists $\alpha,\beta>0$ such that

-If this is satisfied, we write $P_{1,M}\sim P_{2,M}$. \end{dfn} Given a discretization like \eqref{eq:discT}, there are several ways to build a function defined on the whole torus $\T$.
-The generic approach is to fix a profile $\theta$ (generally compactly supported) and consider
+If this is satisfied, we write $P_{1,M}\sim P_{2,M}$. \end{dfn} Given a discretization like \eqref{eq:discT}, we will use two interpolation methods to build a function defined on the whole torus $\T$. \begin{dfn} For $\bm{u}\in\RR^M$, the function defined for $x\in \T$ by